duniter/duniter/readme.md

 It is mainly inspired from [OpenUDC project](https://github.com/Open-UDC/open-udc) for that purpose, but differs defining its own open currency protocol called UCP (UCoin Protocol).

+## Development state

+Software is still under development, and is not used yet. **This means no currency using uCoin exists for now**.

+However, it is hoped to build a new currency in a near future according to the following roadmap:

+1. uCoin has to be tested, thus a beta currency will be planned
+2. If beta is convincing, and in a collective agreement process, a brand new money will be started
+3. New softwares will need to be coded:
+  * A ready-to-be-signed amendments generator
+  * Siblings of uCoin in other programming languages
+  * Clients and GUIs to interact with uCoin servers
+  * Analysis softwares
+  * ...

+So, there is still lot of work. *But*, all this is not required in short-term.

 ## Features

 **Peer-to-peer crypto-currency**

-uCoin fully relies on PGP to describe crypto-currencies and provide P2P synchronization mecanisms to allow data decentralization.
+uCoin fully relies on OpenPGP standard to describe crypto-currencies, provide P2P synchronization mecanisms and allow data distribution.

-**Universal Dividend - for people**
+**Universal Dividend - by people, for people**

-uCoin uses [Human Dividend Currency format](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md) to describe the monetary system, where money is issued directly and exclusively to individuals of the monetary community.
+uCoin uses [Human Dividend Currency format](https://github.com/c-geek/ucoin/blob/master/doc/HDC.md) to describe the monetary system, where money is issued directly and exclusively **by** individuals of the Community to themselves.
+Individuals are the only ones who may issue new money, and choose the unities they desire : this is a monetary system where **U** coin.

-**Universal Dividend - by people**

-Even better, money of Universal Dividend is issued **BY** people.
-This is a currency where **U** coin.
-Individuals are the only ones who may issue money, and choose the unities they desire.

 **Democratic**

-In a uCoin currency, money is legitimated by collectively signed documents. *De facto*, uCoin implies a democratical process in money issuance and community members.
+In a uCoin currency, money is legitimated by collectively signed documents. *De facto*, uCoin implies a democratical process in money issuance and community membership.

 **Humanity scale compliant**

-uCoin uses a distribution system for its transactions database, allowing for humanity scale currencies.
-Indeed, billions of people making millions of transactions per second is likely to saturate the network or people's server if they had to manage every transaction. uCoin comes with a solution for that.
+uCoin uses a distribution system for its transactions database, allowing for potentially humanity scale currencies.
+Indeed, billions of people making together millions of transactions per second is not likely to be handled by every unit of a PC made network.
+That is why uCoin transactions database is distributed.

 ## Specifications